mcneel/developer.rhino3d.com/guides.md

   <ul>
   <li><a href="{{ site.baseurl }}/api/RhinoCommon">API Reference</a></li>
   {% for guide in guides %}
-    {% if guide.apis contains 'RhinoCommon' and guide.categories contains 'Advanced' %}
+    {% if guide.sdk contains 'RhinoCommon' and guide.categories contains 'Advanced' %}
       {% if guide.title and guide.order %}
         <li><a class="page-link" href="{{ guide.url | prepend: site.baseurl }}" title="{{ guide.description }}">{{ guide.title }}</a></li>
       {% endif %}